Skip to main content

 What Skills & Qualifications Do Senior PMs Need?

-Kathy Schwalbe, in her book Introduction to Project Management, Seventh Edition, indicates further suggested skills and knowledge areas a project manager should have:
+Kathy Schwalbe, in her book Introduction to Project Management, Seventh Edition, indicates the following skills and knowledge areas a project manager should have:

-• Hands-on experience managing all ten project management knowledge areas and the eight project performance domains, tools, and techniques from the Project Management Institute’s Project Management Body of Knowledge (PMBOK® Guide)
+• Hands-on experience managing all ten project management knowledge areas and the eight project performance domains, tools, and techniques from the Project Management Institute’s (PMI) Project Management Body of Knowledge (PMBOK Guide)

 • The application area of the project (domain, industry, market, etc.)